+44(0)1628 820 515

 Telephone number: 01628 820 515

-You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues www.ico.org.
-We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.
+You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues www.ico.org, or contact us in the first instance.

-This version was last updated on 24th April 2018.
+This version was last updated 1st July 2023.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.